 All Natural Sciences students complete a final year dissertation, but as an MSci student you'll be able to engage with further independent reserach, deepening your understanding in this exciting area.

 Year 1 draws on course material from all four departments, preparing you for more advanced study.
-You will take the following core modules totalling 120 credits:

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

 In your second year you will build on the foundations established in your first year.